colinloh/kingfisher/README.md

 Kingfisher -
-Project to learn Elastisearch and React

-Ingest Foreflight Logs into Elastisearch, then use search to compile a report about a pilot's progress and present the data in a nice way using React.
+A next.js Frontend to show a pilot logbook in a nice way Gets GraphQL results from a backend service

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).